irondude14/phase-3-project/README.md

 ## Project description

-This project is simple To-Do List app
+This project is a simple To-Do List app.
+That will allow us to track our progress for simple tasks.